 Pattern Password Vault Recovery.
-So if you using Patterns, Passwords in addition to, or instead of Face Recognition and you forget, PPVR is the secondary measure to access providing you accurately answer your questions.
+So if you using a Pattern or Password in addition to, or instead of Face Recognition and you forget either of them, PPVR is a secondary measure to enable access to the vault providing you accurately answer your questions.

 The problem remains with flash memory where data remains after even just viewing and closing the app.
 Viewing other information will just place data in another part of flash memory until such time it needs to overwrite an area that is used by other ‘old’ data.
 Wiping the device does not necessarily ‘clean’ every part of the flash memory and so can be accessed to find your data randomly stored throughout the memory.
 FaceCrypt addresses this issue by scrambling the information with meaningless data after viewing or deleting so that any residue data that is held in memory is undecipherable.

-FaceCrypt ultimately is a tool so you use this to control how you work with your own private information.
+FaceCrypt is ultimately a tool, which you use to control how you work with your own private information.
 We give you usage of your own vault with all the included security measures that you set up and govern with some safety backup options.
 Therefore you must maintain and manage this so your own data is your responsibility.

 No. FaceCrypt is an extremely high security system designed to keep everyone out but you.
 If we offered a backdoor, this could well compromise the security, trust and high morals that we stand by – and even if we could, we would be unable to decrypt your information.
 We do not have and will never have a backdoor or secret entrance to anyone’s FaceCrypt vault.

 Even though data is encrypted and would be unusable to anyone who could access your vault data it is good security practice to wipe the vault first as confirmation that the vault and data is actually wiped.